Riding is Fun and Good for Conditioning

 Finally I made it to the top.
 The ordeal was over.
 I could stop peddling, stop moving completely.
 I could just lie down on the grass and let the pain subside.
 But I did not.
 I was victorious over the road in a battle of wills.
 My pride was too great to give in to the pain.

 With my victory over the hill complete, I dared the road to bring its next challenge, but it was unable to muster another equally demanding vehicle of pain.
-We continued up some small hills, over some pot holes, and eventually made it to trails without so much as a heavy breath.
+We continued up some small hills, over some pot holes, and eventually made it to the trails without so much as a heavy breath.

 Get in Great Shape by Riding